nicksnlp/LLM-course-2024_Nick/reports/report.combined.md

 ['▁Alexander', 'platz', '▁is', '▁located', '▁in', '▁London', '▁City', ',', '▁it', '▁has', '▁been', '▁since', '▁', '1', '9', '6', '6', '.']
 ['Alexander', 'platz', 'is', 'located', 'in', 'London', 'City', ',', 'it', 'has', 'been', 'since', '', '1', '9', '6', '6', '.']

+So, in the future, I will expect which particular layers to address.

 Utilising DPO instead of supervised fine-tuning
 ---
 **Fine_tune_a_Mistral_7b_model_with_DPO.ipynb**

-Since this is a bonus exercise, I will hopefully do it later on...
+This is a bonus exercise, but I will hopefully do it later on...

 ### References:
 1. https://chatgpt.com/share/677021c2-0128-800b-957b-511b29768fd4